 - Individual therapist characteristics like gender, age, ethnicity, religion etc.

-- Experience in particular areas – trauma, relationships, multicultural issues, coping with certain illnesses
+- Experience in particular areas – trauma, LGBTQI+ relationships, multicultural issues, knowledge of certain illnesses

 - The focus or style of the therapy e.g. a focus on the past vs present, more or less direction in sessions